 Most people can name at least one cryptocurrency, and chances are good it’s either Bitcoin or Ethereum.
 Since the debut of Bitcoin — and the dawn of cryptocurrency — in 2008 by the mysterious and pseudonymous Satoshi Nakamoto, tens of thousands of cryptocurrencies have been released.

-Estimates for the number of cryptocurrencies range from 12,000 to 19,000 worldwide.
+Estimates for the exact number of cryptocurrencies range from 17,000 to 25,000 worldwide.
 Some are more famous than others.
-Some have sprouted up only to wither and die under the heat of the rollercoaster cryptocurrency market: Total market capitalization reached $3 trillion in November of 2021 and in June of 2022, dipped below $1 trillion
+Some have sprouted up only to wither and die under the heat of the rollercoaster cryptocurrency market: Total market capitalization reached its highest of $4.35 trillion in October 2025.

 Top 10 Cryptocurrencies